Nizarassad/Face-detection/README.md

-#Face Detection System using OpenCV
+#Face Detection System using OPENCV

-This repository contains a simple face detection system implemented using the OpenCV library.
+##This repository contains a simple face detection system implemented using the OpenCV library.
 The system is able to detect faces in an image or video stream and draw a bounding box around the detected face.

 Requirements
 Python 3.x